froland/semisecu/presentation/tableofcontents.md

 *Why* agents attack?

-- Gain: financial, information
+- Gain: financial, information, competition
 - To show off
-- By accident
+- By accident (unintentional)

 Threat agent have different skills, motivation (how much do they win by performing the attack).